ASethi77/musical-octo-parakeet/docs/_posts/2017-04-04-blog-post-one.markdown

 #### Description

 The idea behind this project is to map out international relations based on tweets between people, foreign leaders, etc. For example, given a dataset of international tweets within the span of a year, we can map high levels of tension between Russia and Ukraine, and lower levels of tension elsewhere.
-As a final deliverable, we are considering creating a tool to visualize countries which have large amounts of tension.
+As a final deliverable, we are considering creating a tool to visualize countries which have large amounts of tension between them.
 It's important to recognize that tension in this setting can be not only due to diplomatic relations, but also other cultural factors such as xenophobia; however, this tool is agnostic to that distinction.

 #### Minimum Viable Action Plan

 Design a model for extracting whether tweets/text are directed towards an entity such as a country, as well as a model for sentiment analysis so that we can determine whether positive or negative emotions are directed towards a country.
+A simple interface for using this tool to start working with is a CLI where users can select a pair of countries A and B and receive a score of how hostile A's sentiment is towards B, normalized between 1.0 to 10.0.
+Once this much is complete and we are satisified with our model's results, we can work on packaging this functionality into a map-based visualization.

 Stretch goal: Look at relations between regions within countries.
 For example, in Saudi Arabia, divides might exist in the country due to religion while in the Phillippines divides exist because of poverty.
 However, our tool cannot make assumptions in terms of causes of divides; enabling the tool to identify polarizing topics within countries as well as the stakeholders within such topics could be a very interesting exploratory addition to this project.